citp/privacy-policy-historical/g/gu/gur/gurucreation.com.md

-> *The following text is extracted and transformed from the gurucreation.com privacy policy that was archived on 2011-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111121185958id_/http%3A//www.gurucreation.com/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gurucreation.com privacy policy that was archived on 2012-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120613220127id_/http%3A//www.gurucreation.com/about/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Make Money Online
+# Privacy Policy

 Protecting your privacy is essential and very important to us.
 We know that the following information will help you understand how we collect, use and safeguard the personal information you provide to us on our site.